Nuyakuk falls

 What’s the latest?

-The Nushagak Cooperative completed a second year of scientific studies throughout 2024 to determine if the project is feasible and to evaluate potential impacts.
-Community members can learn about these studies and gave feedback on the project and its potential impacts during an open public comment period, which ended March 21.
+The Nushagak Cooperative completed two years of scientific studies in 2023 and 2024 to determine if the project is feasible and to evaluate potential impacts.
+Community members had the chance to give feedback on their findings during a comment period this spring.
 Review our key concerns.